The Senate met at 1:30 p.m., the Speaker in the chair.

 Let me repeat that: understand French and English without the assistance of an interpreter.

-There is a vast difference between being bilingual, which normally means being able to speak a language, and understand it.
+There is a vast difference between being bilingual, which normally means being able to speak a language, and understanding it.
 Any of us who has ever taken three hours of instruction in another language knows that it is far easier to understand and to read than it is to speak.
 All that is required under this bill is that judges understand the language.
 That is a far lower test than being bilingual.

 Another myth is that the bill is not necessary because there is no problem at the Supreme Court now.
 We have been assured of that by, among others, former Justice Major, who does not speak both official languages.
 However, we have the testimony of at least two jurists on the public record that there is a problem now.

-Michel Doucet, law professor at the Université de Moncton, and Sébastien Grammond, Dean of the University of Ottawa's Faculty of Law, have both said that they have noticed inaccuracies, missing information and poorly translated concepts in the interpretation at the Supreme Court of Canada.
+Michel Doucet, a law professor at the Université de Moncton, and Sébastien Grammond, the Dean of the University of Ottawa's Faculty of Law, have both said that they have noticed inaccuracies, missing information and poorly translated concepts in the interpretation at the Supreme Court of Canada.
 These issues affect the perceived logic of arguments presented by lawyers before the Supreme Court.

 Obviously, if one does not know that there is an error in translation, one simply thinks that the lawyer has presented an illogical argument that is not overly convincing, which is not the goal of arguments to the Supreme Court of Canada.

-I do not know how many honourable senators are aware of something the Standing Committee on Rules, Procedures and the Rights of Parliament found out when it was studying the matter of simultaneous interpretation into Inuktitut, when we looked at the matter of simultaneous interpretation in general.
+I do not know how many honourable senators are aware of something the Standing Senate Committee on Rules, Procedures and the Rights of Parliament found out when it was studying the matter of simultaneous interpretation into Inuktitut, when we looked at the matter of simultaneous interpretation in general.
 I am quoting from the relevant report of the Rules Committee.
 We were advised that: